Coronavirus Concerns Result in Numerous GDC Withdrawals | Digital Trends

-Fresh off of new details for Xbox Series X, Microsoft announced it will not be at GDC.
-It originally planned for in-depth looks at the development process for its first-party studios along with demonstrations.
+Fresh off new details for Xbox Series X, Microsoft announced it will not be at GDC.
+It originally planned an in-depth look at the development process for its first-party studios along with demonstrations.

 Epic Games